absdnd/kaustubh-sadekar.github.io/_portfolio/p180-Real-time-vision-software-for-lump-detection-in-fiber-optic-cables.md

 Project in brief
 ================

-A real-time vision based software capable of detecting lumps in fiber optic cables.
-I used simple and efficent image processing methods to ensure low computation and high FPS for the software.
+A real-time vision-based software capable of detecting lumps in fiber optic cables.
+I used simple and efficient image processing methods to ensure low computation and high FPS for the software.
 Some key points about the software :
 * OpenCV based code.
-Developed python as well as C++ version.
+Developed python as well as a C++ version.
-* The software stores a log of time stamp at which each lump is detected.
-This log helps in avoiding wastage of time in manual inspection for lumps and provides a clear estimate of the possible location for lumps in the fiber optic cables.
+* The software stores a log of timestamps at which each lump is detected.
+This log helps avoid wastage of time in manual inspection for lumps and provides a precise estimate of the possible location for lumps in the fiber optic cables.